Trovemaster/Duo/docs/source/spectra.rst

 the relative input section from the input file.
 The meaning of the keywords is explained in the following.

+It is possible to run intensities by batches, J1-J2: 0-1,1-2,2-3....
+In order to prevern any overlaps, the transitions between J1-J1 are always omitted from the intensity calculations.
+The line list will contain states and transitions for the given batch only and the states with J1 will be exluded from the .states file, except for J1=0 or J1=0.5.
+The complete line list is the produced by stitchig
+together the individual  .statets and .trans files.
+The states numbering will be internally consistent.

 Keywords
 ^^^^^^^^